garyesmith/nextjs-blog/README.md

 This integration uses Server-Side Rendering (SSR) to render the static HTML of the pages and then "hydrates" them with the dynamic data once it is available.
 This prevents a blank page from appearing while the data is fetched from the API.

-The `usePosts` hook fetches data from the API and pre-sorts it by the `createdAt` field to ensure the newest posts are always displayed first, by creation date (updates do not generally change post ordering on a blog).
+The `usePosts` hook fetches data from the API and pre-sorts it by the `createdAt` field to ensure the newest posts are always displayed first, by creation date.

 ### Chakra-UI